 Technology and Team Expertise

-You need to weigh the expertise of your team and use it as a basis to judge your choice of the tech stack, except you are looking to outsource.
-Developers usually have the command of some programming languages and tools more than others, so it all balls down to how skillful your team is.
+You need to weigh the expertise of your team and use it as a basis to judge your choice of the tech stack, except when you are looking to outsource.
+Developers usually have the command of some programming languages and tools more than others, so it all boils down to how skillful your team is.

 You have to be certain your team can successfully follow through the use of a tech stack, or else, there is no need to use such a stack.
 To avoid employing an expert to cover up for the technology your team lacks, you can train them.